infinum/datx/docs/jsonapi/jsonapi-response.md

 ## links

 Links received in the API response.
-The link promises are exposed as properties of the `Response` object.
+The link promises are exposed as methods of the `Response` object.
 The promise will resolve to a different `Response` object.
-The properties are lazy evaluated, so no requests will be done unless you access the property.

 ## headers